Parth1811/grad_cam/README.md

 # Convolutional Neural Network Visualizations

-#This is fork of the following *[https://github.com/utkuozbulak/pytorch-cnn-visualizations](#repo)
+#This is fork of the following [repo](https://github.com/utkuozbulak/pytorch-cnn-visualizations) from [Utku Ozbulak](https://github.com/utkuozbulak)

 **Note**: I removed cv2 dependencies and moved the repository towards PIL.
 A few things might be broken (although I tested all methods), I would appreciate if you could create an issue if something does not work.

 ## Implemented Techniques
 This repo contains following CNN visualization techniques implemented in Pytorch:

 * [Gradient visualization with vanilla backpropagation](#gradient-visualization)
 * [Gradient visualization with guided backpropagation](#gradient-visualization) [1]
 * [Gradient visualization with saliency maps](#gradient-visualization) [4]
 * [Gradient-weighted [3] class activation mapping](#gradient-visualization) [2]
 * [Guided, gradient-weighted class activation mapping](#gradient-visualization) [3]
 * [Smooth grad](#smooth-grad) [8]
 * [CNN filter visualization](#convolutional-neural-network-filter-visualization) [9]